camunda/blog.camunda.org/content/post/2018/04/camunda-bpm-790-alpha4-released.md

 Camunda BPM platform 7.9.0-alpha4 is here and the highlights are:

-* External task notification for long polling fetch and lock handler
+* External Task Notifications for Long Polling
-* VersionTag binding in Business rule task and Call activity
+* Version Tag Binding in Business Rule Task and Call Activity
-* Asynchronous modification of a single process instance
+* Asynchronous Modification of a Single Process Instance
-* History cleanup in multiple threads
+* History Cleanup in Multiple Threads
-* Camunda Wildfly Swarm community extention
+* Camunda Wildfly Swarm Community Extention
 * [XX Fixes](https://app.camunda.com/jira/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.9.0-alpha4)

 You can [Download Camunda for free](https://camunda.com/download/) (click on Preview Release) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).